Shanghai University of Engineering Science

-Shanghai University of Engineering Science (SUES; 上海工程技术大学 (Shanghai Engineering Technological University)) is a public university located in Shanghai, China.
-It was originally established in 1978 under the name of Shanghai Jiao Tong University Electrical & Mechanical Branch (上海交通大学机电分校) and merged with a branch of the East China Textile Institute of Science and Technology (华东纺织工学院) in 1985.
+The Shanghai University of Engineering Science (SUES; 上海工程技术大学 (Shanghai Engineering Technological University)) is a municipal public university located in Shanghai, China.
+It is affiliated with the Shanghai Municipal People's Government.

+The school was originally established in 1978 under the name of Shanghai Jiao Tong University Electrical & Mechanical Branch (上海交通大学机电分校) and merged with a branch of the East China Textile Institute of Science and Technology (华东纺织工学院) in 1985.

 The most distinguished subjects of SUES include materials science, mechanical engineering, management studies, art design, etc.

 History

 In October, 1978, Shanghai Jiao Tong University, the First Bureau of Shanghai Mechanical and Electrical Industry, the Second Bureau of Shanghai Mechanical and Electrical Industry, Jiangnan Shipyard, East-China Electric Management Bureau, Transportation Bureau, the government of Changning District, Shanghai co-founded Shanghai Jiao Tong University Electrical and Mechanical Branch.
 East-China Textile Institute of Science and Technology, Textile Industry Bureau of Shanghai, the government of Putuo District, Shanghai, co-founded a branch of East-China Textile Institute of Science and Technology.